Timo576/D4audio/README.md

 Up to date Season 1 patch v1.1.1

-May contain sound files with out proper data which are reference files Most files with only references are excluded
+May contain sound files without proper data which are reference files Most files with only references are excluded